DLXPlugins/alerts-dlx/readme.txt

 * <a href="https://github.com/chakra-ui/chakra-ui/tree/main/packages/components/icons/src">Chakra UI Icons</a> (GitHub)
 * <a href="https://icons.getbootstrap.com/">Bootstrap Icons</a>

-Development:
+## Development

 Development happens on GitHub.
 Please <a href="https://github.com/dlxplugins/alerts-dlx">check out the GitHub code repository for AlertsDLX</a>.

+❤️ Please help spread the word about this plugin <a href="https://wordpress.org/support/plugin/alerts-dlx/reviews/#new-post">through your kind review</a>.

 == Installation ==

 1. Search for AlertsDLX on the Add Plugins screen.
 2. Install and activate.

-> <a href="https://docs.dlxplugins.com/v/alertsdlx/">In-depth Documentation</a> - Please check out our thorough documentation ❤️️

 == Frequently Asked Questions ==

-= Does this work with the Classic Editor and Page Builders? =
+= Does AlertsDLX work with the Classic Editor and Page Builders? =

 Yes.
 AlertsDLX works with the Classic Editor <a href="https://docs.dlxplugins.com/v/alertsdlx/shortcode-usage">via its shortcode support</a>.

+= Does AlertsDLX work with Elementor or Divi? =

+Yes, via the <a href="ttps://docs.dlxplugins.com/v/alertsdlx/shortcode-usage">built-in shortcode</a>, you can output in just about any page builder, including Elementor and Divi.

+= Does AlertsDLX work with shortcodes? =

+Yes, via the <a href="ttps://docs.dlxplugins.com/v/alertsdlx/shortcode-usage">built-in shortcode</a>.

-= Does this work with the Block Editor? =
+= Does this work with the Block Editor (aka, Gutenberg)? =

 Yes, AlertsDLX comes with four blocks, one for each style of alert (Bootstrap, Chakra, Material, and Shoelace).
+The blocks are fully featured, and are native to the block editor.

 = What alert styles does the plugin support? =